Impatient Bandits: Optimizing for the Long-Term Without Delay: Theoretical Guarantee

-\end{proposition} The regret bound in \eqref{eqn:perfect} matches (excluding constant factors) those for standard Thompson Sampling, without delayed rewards, from the literature \citep{russo2016information}.
+\under{\TN{(2) Perfect Intermediate Feedback (No Delay).}} If we have a perfect surrogate, i.e., \\ $\TN{Corr}\big(Y_u^{(1)}, R(Y_u) \big) = 1$ and $d_1 = 0$, \end{proposition} The regret bound in \eqref{eqn:perfect} matches (excluding constant factors) those for standard Thompson Sampling, without delayed rewards, from the literature \citep{russo2016information}.
 Note, the gap in regret between the two extreme settings above is worsened when one considers longer-term outcomes, i.e., as the delay $d_{\rm max}$ grows.